 Another major issue is that of the character of the regime that would replace the current one.
-The Administration asserts that, if it takes military action and ousts the government of Saddam Hussein, it will do what is necessary to bring about a stable, democratic successor regime that complies with all applicable U.N. resolutions.
-However, the same concerns about fragmentation of and instability in Iraq that existed in prior years are present in the current debate over regime change.
-Some observers believe that the Bush Administration would accept a replacement of Saddam Hussein by a military or Ba'th Party figure who is not necessarily committed to democracy but would comply with applicable U.N. resolutions.
-The Bush Administration has not said how it might react if Saddam were to try to resolve the crisis by ceding power to one of his sons or longtime associates on the Revolutionary Command Council (RCC).
+The same U.S. concerns about fragmentation of and instability in Iraq that existed in prior years are present in the current debate over regime change.
+Some observers believe that, in exchange for not acting militarily against Iraq, the Bush Administration would accept a replacement of Saddam Hussein by a military or Ba'th Party figure who is not necessarily committed to democracy but would comply with applicable U.N. resolutions.
+The Administration said on March 17, 2003 that Saddam could avert war by going into exile along with his inner circle, although there is no indication he is preparing to do so.
+The Administration position indicates it would likely still move militarily if Saddam were to cede power to one of his sons or longtime associates on the Revolutionary Command Council (RCC).
 (The RCC, chaired by Saddam, is Iraq's highest governing body.)
 Over the past 3 years, Saddam has given his younger son Qusay increasing authority over key security bodies and he has been rising in the Ba'th Party structure as well.
 Saddam's elder son Uday controls some media organs but is considered hot-headed and impulsive.
-Other candidates for succession include Vice Chairman of the RCC Izzat Ibrahim and first Vice President Taha Yasin Ramadan.
+Other key associates to Saddam that have long been considered by experts as potential successors include Vice Chairman of the RCC Izzat Ibrahim and first Vice President Taha Yasin Ramadan; their succession would not likely satisfy U.S. demands for averting war.